Next Chapter

 • Improved customer service: The system can help organizations deliver products to customers on time, resulting in improved customer satisfaction.

-• Better visibility: MRP system provides visibility into the supply chain, enabling organizations to identify and address potential issues before they become problems.
+• Better visibility: The MRP system provides visibility into the supply chain, enabling organizations to identify and address potential issues before they become problems.

 Cons